Grounds and Facilities poster

 News

 You should be able to demonstrate some formal evidence of an aptitude for language-learning.
-If you apply for Arabic, Hebrew or Persian with a modern European language, you must study the European language at A-level, IB Higher or equivalent.
+If you apply for Arabic, Hebrew or Persian with a modern European language, you must study the European language at A-level, IB Higher, Scottish Advanced Higher or equivalent.

 Written work

-Whether or not you will be asked to send written work depends on which languages you are applying for.
+Whether or not you will be asked to upload written work depends on which languages you are applying for.

-• If you are only applying for Asian and/or Middle-Eastern languages then you do not send written work as part of the application process.
+• If you are only applying for Asian and/or Middle-Eastern languages then you do not upload written work as part of the application process.

 • If you are planning to combine an AMES language with a European language (French, German, Italian, Portuguese, Russian or Spanish) then after we receive your application, we will ask you to upload ONE piece of work that you have written in the European Language that you plan to study at Cambridge.
 It should preferably be an essay on literary texts, history or philosophy.
-If you don't have anything on literary texts, history or philosophy, any piece of work in the European language you Image removed.intend to study is acceptable.
+If you don't have anything on literary texts, history or philosophy, any piece of work in the European language you intend to study is acceptable.
 The work you upload should be work written during the normal course of your studies and already marked by a teacher.
-We publish full guidelines on written work in the Current Applicants section on 20 September each year.
+We publish full guidelines on written work in the Current Applicants section on 20 September each year, and the deadline for uploading your work will be in early November.

 Interviews